Apply to the BSN Program (PDF)

-- A statement of professional goals.

-- An unencumbered license to practice as a registered nurse in the state of Tennessee is required for enrollment; clinical practicums will require licensure in additional states including Kentucky and Virginia and any other states where students might obtain clinical experience

-- A minimum of one year of experience as a Registered Nurse in an acute care setting

-- The Nurse Anesthesia concentration is a full-time program.
-Students may only request full-time status.

-- Basic Life Support, Advanced Cardiac Life Support and Pediatric Life Support must be current through December of year in which the application is submitted

-- Medical profile including immunizations record completed no more than 90 days prior to enrollment in the Nurse Anesthesia concentration.

-- A criminal background check and drug screen will be completed prior to enrollment no more than 60 days prior to enrollment in the Nurse Anesthesia concentration.
+Apply to the BSN Program (PDF) > > - A statement of professional goals. > - An unencumbered license to practice as a registered nurse in the state of Tennessee is required for enrollment; > clinical practicums will require licensure in additional states including Kentucky and Virginia and any other states > where students might obtain clinical experience > - A minimum of one year of experience as a registered nurse in critical care; adult critical care experience is > recommended. > - The Nurse Anesthesia concentration is a full-time program.
+Students may only request full-time status. > - Basic Life Support, Advanced Cardiac Life Support and Pediatric Life Support must be current through December of year > in which the application is submitted > - Medical profile including immunizations record completed no more than 90 days prior to enrollment in the Nurse > Anesthesia concentration. > - A criminal background check and drug screen will be completed prior to enrollment no more than 60 days prior to > enrollment in the Nurse Anesthesia concentration.